Netflix/falcor/documentation/router.md

 #### The Service Layer

-This Netflix-lite service layer exposes three different microservaces:
+This Netflix-lite service layer exposes three different microservices:

 1. The Recommendations Database
 ##### The Genre List Service